Azivar/AzzyCoin/README.md

 Where we plan to make the best we can, starting from lite coin.

+# Website
+Well there is a website but its a bit oof a work in progress [Website](https://azzycoin.com/)

 # Why Litecoin

 To be honest, that's the one I found to be the most secure and easy to work with.
 Plus you know Its also a child of something.